 I had just over 48 hours in the city and most of those would be spent a) at a conference and b) sleeping so any sight seeing would need to be quick!

-I’m a slow traveller, preferring to take my time to explore and absorb.
-However, if the opportunity for travel and adventure presents itself, even for for a short trip, I jump on it and I think I’m pretty good at finding some cool places!
+By nature, I’m a slow traveller, preferring to take my time to explore and absorb.
+However, if the opportunity for travel and adventure presents itself, even for for a short trip, I jump on it and I think I’m pretty good at maximising the time I do have.

 First stop was just around the corner from my hotel.
 The Grand Place is a square containing the Town Hall and Guild Halls (plus numerous restaurants, pubs and chocolate shops) and is also a UNESCO World Heritage Site.

 By day or by night, the buildings are absolutely beautiful and you can see why tourists flock to explore and take pictures.

 TOP TIP: As if it couldn’t get any prettier, every two years, in August, they lay down a carpet of colourful flowers and from what I’ve seen, it looks AMAZING.
 Definitely worth timing your trip accordingly to see it!

 Wandering around Brussels, it’s impossible to avoid the lure of carbs and your willpower is tested at every turn.